Brexit: EU, UK get go-ahead to 'intensify talks' | DW | 11.10.2019

 Following the briefing, representatives from the 27 member states gave Barnier the green light to “intensify” talks.

-"The EU's position remains the same," a statement from the EU Commission said, after the breakthrough was announced.
+"The EU's position remains the same," the EU Commission said in a statement after the breakthrough was announced.

 The green light for renewed, intensified discussions from EU member states came after a "constructive" meeting on Friday with Barnier and his British counterpart Stephen Barclay.